 4. WORDS OF AFFIRMATION:

 This person definitely needs a card and it doesn’t stop there.
 For this person, it is important to tell them the reasons you love them, for you to spell it out.
-I recommend finding a meaningful card but to always personalize the card more so.
+I recommend finding a meaningful card and to personalize the card more so, always!
 In fact, it can be a blank card where you write the entire message specific to them.
 They are the sort of person who holds on to cards and words.

 A simple compliment or generic gift isn’t satisfying to someone who needs genuine affirmation to feel love.
-A great gift for this person is one of those ‘book of letters’ you can often find at Marshalls.
+A great gift for this person is one of those “book of letters” often found at Marshall’s.
 It is a book set up with a template like theme and it requires you to write personal letters for “open when…” scenarios.
 I included a link below.

 For anyone, even if you don’t save cards, keep all your greeting cards.
 When a holiday or birthday comes around you can cut the cover of the card to create gift tags .e. balloons on a birthday card.
 Then in the future, when you gift a wrapped birthday present you can use it as a gift tag!

 My 2021 pick Valentine’s Day According to the 5 Love Languages- Words

 Letters to my (blank).
 The linked book is the ‘lover’ edition but there is also a Dad, Mother, Daughter, Son, Granddaughter… etc. option.